DongheeKang/MLOps_Note/linux_administration.md

       $ multipath -l
       $ cd /dev/mpath/backupdisk

+### Encrypted file systems

+      Encryption algorithms : Twofish, AES, DES
+      A virtual block is created in /dev/mapper (device mapper).
+All data to and from it goes to an encryption or decryption filter before being mapped to another blockdevice

+      all relevant modules should be loaded at boot time
+      # echo aes >> /etc/modules
+      # echo dm_mod >> etc/moduls
+      # echo dm_crypt >> /etc/moduls
+      # modprobe -a aes dm_mod dm_crypt

+      Set up an encrypted filesystem
+      $ cryptsetup luksFormat /dev/sdb1         : use /dev/sdb1 partition
+      > *****************                       : type the password
+      $ cryptsetup luksOpen /dev/sdb1 safe      : create device mapper @ /dev/mapper/safe
+      $ mkfs.ext2 /dev/mapper/safe		  : format filesystem
+      $ mkdir /safe                             : need a mount point
+      $ mount /dev/mapper/safe /safe		  : mount it

+### DRBD (Distributed Replicated Block Device)

+    - DRBD
+      is a software-based, shared-nothing, replicated storage solution mirroring the content of block devices (hard disks, partitions, logical volumes etc.) between servers.

+      DRBD's core functionality is implemented by way of a Linux kernel module.
+      DRBD constitutes a driver for a virtual block device

+      LVM setup for DRBD
+      lvm, vgchange, drbdadm, vgscan(vgs)

+      DRBD with pacemaker
+      pacemaker + crm + CIB(Cluster Information Base)

+      DRBD with HeartBeat
+      Heartbeat + CRM + CIB(xml)

+    - DLM (Distributed Lock Manager)
+      A distributed lock manager (DLM) provides distributed software applications with a means to synchronize their accesses to shared resources.
+A lock manager is a traffic cop who controls access to resources in the cluster, such as access to a GFS

+### Other file systems

+    - GFS2
+      Global File System 2 (GFS2) is a shared disk file system for Linux clusters.
+      GFS2 + cLVM(LVM2) + DLM + pacemaker

+    - OCFS2
+      Oracle Cluster File System (OCFS2) is a shared disk file system

+      O2CB manages the shared file access within a cluster of servers O2CB cluster stack: Node Manager, Heartbeat, TCP, DLM & DLMFS, CONFIGFS

+      OSFS2 + pacemaker + DLM + O2CB + STOHICH

+    - Other clustered file systems
+      Coda, CephFS, GlusterFS, AFS(Andrew File System), lustre, HDFS, DFS(win), EVMS

-    - LVM (Logical Volume Manager)
+### LVM (Logical Volume Manager)

+    • LVM
+      Logical Volume Manager is an abstraction of physical disk devices and volumes  to volume groups (a virtual disk, multiple disks and storage pool)

         /sbin/pv*   : physical volume - a real partitions with administrative data /sbin/lv*   : logical volume - extend block introduced inside volume group /sbin/vg*   : volume group - mehreren physikalischen Volumen

-      Device mapper at LVM /proc/mapper
+      Device mapper at LVM /proc/mapper:
         The device mapper is a kernel driver that provides a framework for volume management.
-      LVM logical volumes are activated using the device mapper.
+        It provides a generic way of creating mapped devices, which may be used as LV LVM logical volumes are activated using the device mapper.
+        Each logical volume is translated into a mapped device.
+        Each segment translates into a line in the mapping table that describes the device.

       Partition of device(disk)
       $ fdisk,sfdisk,vgscan